Burning Stars: How did Lunatic Candy Kreep start?

 Nicodemus (drums): LCK started back in '97 in Charlotte, NC when it was just Sunni, Cerial, Raggedy and Kid Kid.

-group a new twist with sampling and keyboards.
-I fell in love with these freaks abotu Christmas of '99 when Sunni, whom I
+the group a new twist with sampling and keyboards.
+I fell in love with these freaks abotu Christmas of '99 when Sunni,

-was going to the Atlanta Institute Of Music with, asked me to learn a couple of tunes.
-A year later we're down here in Florida
+whom I was going to the Atlanta Institute Of Music with, asked me to learn a couple of tunes.
+A year later we're down

-(old drummer), Giblet (old bass player) and myself started the band out of necessity.
-Rock Hill is a very small, boring town
+Raggedy (old drummer), Giblet (old bass player) and myself started the band out of necessity.
+Rock Hill is a very small,

 BS: Where did the name Lunatic Candy Kreep come from?

-Sunshine: A psychiatrist's opinion on a reowned serial killer, we just threw Candy in there and changed the spelling of Creep
+Sunshine: A psychiatrist's opinion on a renowned serial killer, we just threw Candy in there and changed the spelling

 BS: What groups influence you?